Program Director: Alescia L. DeVasher Bethea

 - Tuberculosis (TB) screening test (within 60 days of enrollment & at least annually)

-If a test is positive, refer to the guidelines provided in the “Communicable Disease Policy” in the ADU Student Handbook.
+If a test is positive, refer to the guidelines provided in the “Communicable Disease Policy” in the AHU Student Handbook.

-These are not performed by ADU and must be performed by a private provider.
-Furthermore, if and when ADU or clinical affiliate sites mandate additional or more frequent health tests or immunizations, students are also required to comply with these.
+These are not performed by AHU and must be performed by a private provider.
+Furthermore, if and when AHU or clinical affiliate sites mandate additional or more frequent health tests or immunizations, students are also required to comply with these.